win-acme/win-acme/README.md

 ![screenshot](https://i.imgur.com/vRXYw9V.png)

 # Running
-Download the [latest release](https://github.com/PKISharp/win-acme/releases), unpack and run `wacs.exe`, and follow the messages in the input prompt.
-Head to the [Wiki](https://github.com/PKISharp/win-acme/wiki) to learn more about advanced scenarios.
+Download the latest `win-acme-v2.x.x.x.zip` from the [releases](https://github.com/PKISharp/win-acme/releases) page, unpack it to a location on your hard disk and run `wacs.exe`.
+Head to the [Wiki](https://github.com/PKISharp/win-acme/wiki) to learn more.

 # Support
 If you run into trouble please open an issue [here](https://github.com/PKISharp/win-acme/issues).
 Please check to see if your issue is covered in the [Wiki](https://github.com/PKISharp/win-acme/wiki) before you create a new issue.
 Describe the exact steps you took and try to reproduce it while running with the `--verbose` command line option set.
 Post your command line and the console output to help us debug.